-Contracts can be for indefinite term (permanent) or for a fixed or unfixed term, and certain types must be made in writing, i.e. those with a 'term', part-time contracts, contract executed with a minor.
-To note, 'term' contracts can only be used to meet temporary work needs of the employer and for specific periods, and have a maximum duration of two years, renewable up to three times and the total duration of renewals may not exceed the contract's initial duration.
+Contracts can be open-ended, for a fixed term or for an unfixed term, and certain types must be made in writing, e.g. those with a 'term', part-time contracts, contract executed with an underaged person.
+Fixed and unfixed term contracts can only be used to meet temporary work needs of the employer and for specific periods, and have a maximum duration of two years, renewable up to three times and the total duration of renewals may not exceed the contract's initial duration.